patrickcollins12/photon_angled_light/README.md

 - color speed radio boxes don't select/update current value
 - BUG: debug working on iphone
 - add domain to netlify?
-- make some auth to distribute to others
 - loading status spinner and getting/setting spinner or debug readout
 - Publish mode changes to UI?
 Would this need React?
 Meh couldn't be bothered.
 - Make a base html home and serve from there.
 Already moved stuff to dist. https://stackoverflow.com/questions/27639005/how-to-copy-static-files-to-build-directory-with-webpack You don't need to copy things around, webpack works different than gulp.
 Webpack is a module bundler and everything you reference in your files will be included.
 You just need to specify a loader for that.